Posts

 Image

 I discovered Joi Barrios' works when Kim showed me Muli, sa Tag-Araw.
 It was a little poetry book, almost looking like the prayer books my mom stashed at home.
 I am not a fan of poetry book—girl knew this and showed me the book anyway.
 I randomly opened the pages, a couple of lines caught me eyes, and then I was sold!
 Poetry is sacred to me, not in the religious kind of way, but figures of speech should be there.
 I want it to play with my thoughts.
 I want it to show me to discover the secret it holds.
 There are many poetry books out there, but only a few made me feel something.
 Joi Barrios’ poetry was one of them.
 A dive to the novels The novels were short—I finished them in one sitting.
 They carefully reminded me of the 2 PMs when I was way younger, when my auntie would play the AM radio and Tiya Dely would read mails about life experiences of her listeners and voice actors would dramaticize it.
-The smoke of her unfiltered cigarettes packed in a printed paper, like the way it
+The smoke of my auntie's unfiltered cigarettes packed in a printed paper, li...

 June reads